-All of this has been made possible by our amazing funders, who we cannot thank enough: Heritage Fund, People’s Postcode Lottery (Postcode Local Trust), Natural England, TEVI, LUSH cosmetics, TESCOS Bag of Help, Seal Protection Action Group, World Animal Protection, National Trust, Polzeath Marine Conservation Group, Aspects Holidays, Mungo Lils on the Hill, the Bowgie Inn, SeaChangers, Three Bays Wildlife, Hayle Lions and our incredible volunteer fundraising efforts and donations
+All of this has been made possible by our amazing funders, who we cannot thank enough: National Lottery Heritage Fund, People’s Postcode Lottery (Postcode Local Trust), Natural England, TEVI, LUSH cosmetics, TESCOS Bag of Help, Seal Protection Action Group, World Animal Protection, National Trust, Polzeath Marine Conservation Group, Aspects Holidays, Mungo Lils on the Hill, the Bowgie Inn, SeaChangers, Three Bays Wildlife, Hayle Lions and our incredible volunteer fundraising efforts and donations.

 Here are our headlines:

 In 2019 we played a highly active ambassadorial role for seals on our patch and beyond, delivering: 65 free talks, 67 free stalls and events, 27 free training sessions – directly to at least 12,097 beneficiaries of all ages and backgrounds.

 In just this one year, we had 3794 survey records (that is 10 a day, every day!) from 376 volunteers in 20 photo ID hubs who processed 120,743 photos resulting in 8722 seal identifications.
 On the flip side, during 164 hours of systematic ‘human and seal interaction’ surveying across 4 sites in Cornwall, we recorded high levels of seal disturbance – on average once every 14 to 29 minutes.